 The motto “Protecting Those Who Protect” says it all.
 For more than forty years, ASP has had a single-minded focus on providing law enforcement officers with the finest tools for the safe performance of their duties, and industry-leading training in the use of those tools.
 Every day, professionals in over 100 countries trust our products and training with their lives – so they can’t afford less than the very best.
-Armament Systems and Procedures (ASP) is the largest manufacturer and the industry’s foremost suppliers of Tactical Batons®, Tactical Handcuffs™ and Performance Lighting to state and federal law enforcement in the world – those who demand the absolute best.
+Armament Systems and Procedures (ASP) is the largest manufacturer and the industry’s foremost supplier of Tactical Batons®, Tactical Handcuffs™, and Performance Lighting to over 4 million state and federal law enforcement, and military professionals in the world – those who demand the absolute best.
 The ASP Tactical Baton is the dominant intermediate force impact weapon in the law enforcement community.
 ASP training is the most widely utilized baton program in the profession.
 The techniques are universal.
 The curriculum is constant.
 The instruction is dynamic.
 Each officer completing ASP training will endure the most rigorous curriculum of its type in the world.
 This is a program for the street officer.
 Easy to learn.
 Effective when used.
 Defensible in court.
 ASP techniques are designed to work for all officers, not just those with a high level of physical skill.
 These are honest techniques with over a decade of experience and has been proven that they work on the street, not just in the ideal environment of a classroom or gymnasium.
 Simple to learn and easy to remember.
 ASP techniques will be used long after training has ended.
 While no training program can assure that an agency or officer will not be sued.
 However, field evaluations have demonstrated that ASP training reduces the number of injuries sustained by both officers and assailants, and reduces the number of lawsuits filed for excessive force.
 The ASP program is based upon extensive input from the nation’s most senior police trial attorneys.
 The techniques are court defensible and are backed by the nation’s most experienced use-of-force consultants.

 Participants must have a valid Utah Armed or Unarmed Private Security Officer License.